agnid/text_sanitizer/README.md

 ### Example 2
  `python sanitizer.py`

 You will be prompted to provide text.
-Output will be saved in output.txt in the current directory)
+Output will be saved in output.txt in the current directory.